COVID-19 Safety and Adaptations Policy

 - To be transparent in our communication so that parents can make an informed choice;

-- To be fair in our approach to fees and refunds, considering the impact on our overheads under the various scenarios;
+- To be fair in our approach to fees and refunds, taking into account the impact on our overheads.

-The variations below will operate from 1 March 2021, as temporary variations to our Terms & Conditions, until we notify you that we’re returning to our standard T&Cs.
-They replace any previous communication on fees during periods of disruption due to COVID-19:
+These clarifications below have been operating from 1 March 2021, as temporary variations to our Terms & Conditions, and continue to operate until we notify you that we’re returning to our standard T&Cs:

-1. Where a Government body prohibits us from providing services to all children, as it did during the first national lockdown in 2020, then it is our intention to apply a 100% refund of nursery fees in the form of a credit note to any family prohibited from accessing our services;
+- Where a Government body prohibits us from providing services to all children, as it did from 23 March 2020 – 1 June 2020, then it is our intention to apply a 100% refund of nursery fees in the form of a credit note to any family prohibited from accessing our services;

 Internal documents and further guidance